Bears Barge In Literature Guide

 - Keep a log of all the wild animals you see (birds, raccoons, opossum).
 Write what you see, when, and what they do.
 Read more and add notes about those animals' habits.

-- Visit a local nature center to learn about animals that are native to your area and how to help them thrive.
+- Visit a local nature center to learn about animals that are natural to your area and how to help them thrive.
 Teach others about what you learned.

 - Make a booklet about an animal and how it relates to humans.
 Include a message of respectful treatment of the animal.
 It may be fun to use humor and art in your book.